 In recent years, we have taken several steps to improve the efficiency of the infrastructure that supports our platform.
 These efforts include an initiative that focused on migrating the vast majority of user data stored on the infrastructure of third-party service providers to our own lower cost, custom-built infrastructure in co-location facilities that we directly lease and operate.
 In order to host user data on our own infrastructure, we leased or purchased infrastructure that is depreciated within our cost of revenue.
 During the migration to our internal infrastructure, we duplicated our users' data between our internal infrastructure and that of our third-party service providers, resulting in higher storage costs.
 We reduced this practice over time until we completed the migration in the fourth quarter of 2016.
-Related to this initiative, we no longer duplicate data between our internal infrastructure due to our operating scale and lower unit costs.
+Related to this initiative, we no longer duplicate data between our internal infrastructure and that of any third-party service providers.
+We expect to continue to realize benefits from expanding our internal infrastructure due to our operating scale and lower unit costs.